 Ha!
 Lies!
-They have nothing to do with each other.
+They have little to do with each other.

 In 2002 I was struggling to make a hundred dollars a month, holding on to one half of a not very good client.
-Think about that: $100 a month in Los Angeles, where a studio apartment costs $1,800.
+Think about that: $100 a month in Los Angeles, where a studio apartment at that time cost $1,800.